Fischer-L/JsonStrings2AndroidStrings/README.md

 	// The array of the plurals(quantity strings) nodes in the strings.xml.
 Each object in the array represents one plurals node.
 	// The name of this array, "plurals", is exactly equal to the plurals node's tag name, <plurals>.
 	"plurals" : [

-		// This object storing the info/values of one plurals node reource {
+		// This object storing one plurals(quantity strings) node reources in different langauges {
 			// The value of the name attribute
 			"name" : "number_of_songs",

-			// The array storing the plural node's items.
-Each array element stores one item node's data "resources" : [
+			// The array storing the plural node's resources in different supported languages.
+			"resources" : [

-				// The object storing one item node's data
+				// The object storing one plurals(quantity strings) resources for one specific language {
+					// The field indicating which language the items values belongs to, for example this field says the supported lang is English(en).
+					"lang" : "en",

+					// The array storing all the items values for this quantity in the supported langs "items" : [
 						{
-					// The value of the item node's quantity attribute "quantity" : "one",
+							// The value of this item node's quantity attribute "quantity" : "one",

-					// The array storing all the string values for this quantity in the supported langs "strings" : [
-						{
-							// The field indicating which language this string value belongs to, for example this field says the supported lang is English(en).
-							"lang" : "en",

-							// The string value, for example, this field is the word, "One song", in Engish "value" : "One song"
+							// The string value, for example, this field is the word, "One song", in Engish "strValue" : "One song"
 						},
 						{
-							"lang" : "es",
+							"quantity" : "other",
-							"value" : "One song_in_Espanol"
+							"strValue" : "%d song"
 						}
 					]
 				},

-				// This 2nd object represents the 2nd item node in this plurals(with name="number_of_songs") node.
 				{
-					"quantity" : "other",
+					"lang" : "es",

-					"strings" : [
+					"items" : [
 						{
-							"lang" : "en",
+							"quantity" : "one",
-							"value" : "%d song"
+							"strValue" : "One song_in_Espanol"
 						},
 						{
-							"lang" : "es",
+							"quantity" : "other",
-							"value" : "%d song_in_Espanol"
+							"strValue" : "%d song_in_Espanol"
 						}
 					]
 				}